 One night, I had a lucid dream that brought me to the past.
 For those of you that have never had a lucid dream, in this type of dream, you know that you are dreaming and, thus, you know that you will be safe… no matter what happens, or what you do.
 These dreams can be very liberating!

 In this dream, I was taken back to a doctor’s visit back in 2006, when I first graduated from pharmacy school, and when I first began to have overt thyroid symptoms.
-In real life, I went in because I didn’t feel like myself, but my physical symptoms were ignored during the appointment.
+In real life, I went in because I didn’t feel like myself, but my physical symptoms were ignored during this appointment.
 Instead of focusing on my neck pain, sore throat, palpitations, and fatigue, the doctor started narrowing in on my anxiety and obsessive compulsive tendencies.

-I was nervous and fidgeting and somehow we got on the topic of my habits.
+I was nervous and fidgeting… and somehow, we got on the topic of my habits.

-I remember explaining that I triple checked prescriptions before I filled them (this was, after all my job and requirement as a dispensing pharmacist), but somehow, describing my daily job duties made me appear crazy to him.
+I remember explaining that I triple checked prescriptions before I filled them (this was, after all, my job and requirement as a dispensing pharmacist), but somehow, describing my daily job duties made me appear crazy to him.
 He kept digging further, trying to paint as though everything physical I reported was in my head.

 My recommended treatment?
 Antidepressants!

-In my younger days when I was a rebel without a cause, I would have told him to shove it and that as a trained pharmacist with a doctorate degree, I knew better and that I came in to address my neck pain, fatigue, and sore throat But instead, I was polite and sheepishly took home a prescription for antidepressants that I never filled.
+In my younger days when I was a rebel without a cause, I would have told him to shove it and that, as a trained pharmacist with a doctorate degree, I knew better and that I came in to address my neck pain, fatigue, and sore throat. ?
+But instead, I was polite and sheepishly took home a prescription for antidepressants that I never filled.